 We are in Budapest sitting in a restaurant and a young couple come in and sit at the table next to us.
 The young lady is rather attractive and from what I gather is speaking Hungarian to the waitress when she approaches.
 What strikes me as really odd is the young lady is wearing a white T-shirt with a picture of Vladimir Putin on the front.

 A number of questions come to mind.
 Have the Hungarians forgiven the Russians for Communism and the conquest of their country following World War Two?
 Are they over the violent crack down when revolutionaries tried to win their freedom back ten years later?
-Is it possible that young people here have no more sense of history or national pride than ours seem to have back in America?
+Do young people have no sense of history anymore?

 Years later I had a woman work for me named Tunde and she and her husband fled across the boarder into Austria in early November and eventually made their way to the United States.
 She had a number of stories about their neighborhood in Budapest and the street fighting and how terrified they were about the coming Soviet reprisals.

-After dinner that night I was reading a magazine article about the coming anniversary of the Revolution and how the heaviest street fighting had occurred in the Corvin area in a section called the “passage”.
+After dinner that night I was reading a magazine article about the coming anniversary of the Revolution, which is now a National holiday and how the heaviest street fighting had occurred in the Corvin area in a section called the “passage”.
 Less than three hours before, that is exactly where we sat as I thought about the young woman sitting next to us and that Putin T-shirt.

 I am not so sure how the Hungarians feel about the Russians today but if I had to describe “micro-aggressions” and “trigger-warnings” to someone, that might be an example.
 I am not sure why she wore that shirt there yesterday, maybe she is a radical socialist making a statement or perhaps she was being a young cultural revolutionary and maybe it is just fashionable to wear these new icons.
 Whatever the reason there is no way I can understand and it makes me very sad.